IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 | Authorization Server | Server that grants access tokens.                                           |

 *Note:* The requirements for the Authorization Client and Resource Server are identical for this transaction.
 For brevity, the solely term Authorization Client is used in the remainder of this transaction description.

-TODO:  Remove this note and use the "Role" convention instead in the actor table above.

-TODO ms: We have to take into account, that we are talking of very different things here:
-- The Authorization Client requests an access token to be incorporated into a request to a Resource Server to be used for authorize access to health data;
-- The Resource Server requests an access token be able to convert the access token to a JWT, XUA assertion or other token format;

 ### 3.71.3 Referenced Standards